 - If the driver is not used it can be stopped through the adcStop().

-The following figure represent the state machine of the driver.
+The following figure is the state machine of the driver.

 The ADC driver offers both synchronous and asynchronous conversion function.
-We already introduced these concept but let me recall them.
+We already introduced these concepts but let me recall them.

 A blocking function blocks the execution of the calling thread until the operation is completed.
-If the function has some internal wait they are not polled, instead the calling thread is suspended and the RTOS executes other threads.
-Such functions are also know as synchronous functions as the calling thread remains in sync with the operation.
+If the function has some internal wait they are not polled, instead, the calling thread is suspended and the RTOS executes other threads.
+Such functions are also known as synchronous functions as the calling thread remains in sync with the operation.

 A non-blocking function launches the operation and returns to the calling thread which continues to be executed.
-Such operation is executed in background, usually in hardware, launching a interrupt on operation complete event.
-Such IRQ usually is exposed by driver API in form of a callback.
-Such function are also know as asynchronous functions.
+Such operation is executed in the background, usually in hardware, launching an interrupt on operation complete event.
+Such IRQ usually is exposed by driver API in the form of a callback.
+Such functions are also known as asynchronous functions.